ignaciomarquezalbes/ode-numerical-methods/euler-explicit/README.md

 - `euler_explicit.m` — Implements the Forward Euler algorithm.
 - `function.m` — Defines the function *f(x, y)* for the ODE system.
 - `solution.m` — Defines the exact solution *y(x)* for optional error estimation (it must agree with the function in `function.m`).
-- `data.m` — Contains all problem parameters (step size, initial conditions, etc.).
+- `problem_data.m` — Contains all problem parameters (step size, initial conditions, etc.).
 - `write_head.m` — Prints a header for formatted output.
 - `write_step.m` — Prints values at each step of the iteration.